Koovagam

-Koovagam is a village in the Ulundurpettai taluk in Kallakurichi district, Tamil Nadu.
+Koovagam (கூவாகம்) is a village in the Ulundurpettai taluk in Kallakurichi district, Tamil Nadu.
 It is located 25 km from Viluppuram and 15 km from Ulundurpet.
 Koovagam is well known for its annual festival of transgender individuals, which takes place over fifteen days in the Tamil month of Chitrai (April/May).

 The festival is held at the Koothandavar Temple, dedicated to Iravan (Koothandavar).
 The participants marry the Lord Koothandavar, in a reenactment of the mythological marriage of Koothandavar and Lord Vishnu/Krishna, who had taken the form of a woman called Mohini.
 The next day, the participants mourn the god Koothandavar's death through ritualistic dances and by breaking their bangles.
 The festival also includes a beauty pageant and other competitions, as well as discussions of transgender rights.
 People attend this festival from all over India.

 Koovagam festival

 The Koovagam festival is an annual gathering of transgender women (Aravani) that begins on the full moon of the Chithirai month of the Tamil calendar.
 Tens of thousands of transgender women gather for the 18-day-long festival.

 For the first 13 days, the festival is filled with performances, programming, and the Miss Koovagam beauty pageant.
 During the 14th day of the festival, the women dress in their finest attire and arrive at the Koothandavar temple to become symbolic brides of the deity Aravan.
 Priests officiate the marriages as proxies for Aravan by tying thaalis around their necks and applying kumkum on their foreheads.
 The women spend a day joyously celebrating their status as newlyweds.

 On the 16th day, the image of Aravan is repainted and paraded during the festival throughout the village until the deity reaches the mourning grounds, where the brides become widows and wear white sarees, remove their thaalis and break their bangles to spend a day as widows, mourning the death of Aravan.

 At the festival, organizations spread awareness about the high HIV rates within the transgender community in India and run testing centers.